Jump To Section

-- Long-form documentation is harder to retain and not very effective for onboarding and supporting busy end-users.
+- Long-form documentation is harder to retain and not very beneficial for user onboarding and training effectively, nor for supporting busy end-users.
 Information retention decreases with larger volumes.
 With an average attention span of less than 8 seconds, users retain information better when delivered in bite-sized chunks and through more engaging formats.

 - Creating documentation that is ineffective.
 As a result of skipping the pre-work step, the documentation may not meet or support the requirements of the end-users.
 In certain cases, the product and support teams may end up creating documentation that delivers poor customer adoption rates because of a reduced focus on the user’s requirements.
 This can impair product performance, uptake, and ultimately, the success of new rollouts.

 Our 5-Step Process of Creating Training and Support Documentation for Digital Onboarding

 Many teams consider the training documentation to be separate from the product, which, based on my experience, is the first mistake they make.

 Just as digital onboarding is not isolated from a user centric experience, product documentation cannot be treated in isolation from your product.

 Product Training Documentation, or Product Documentation (as it should be properly addressed) is, and should always be, considered a key part and feature of the product.